-A credit balance occurs when tuition payments using Title IV funds have been received by the institution in excess of the amount of charges assessed to the student.
+A credit balance occurs when tuition payments using Title IV funds have been received by the institution more than the amount of charges assessed to the student.
 Credit balances are paid within 14 business days from the day the credit balance was generated.
-Students must be responsible for budgeting their own funds and for securing that the funds are used for education related expenses.
+Students must be responsible for budgeting their own funds and for ensuring that the funds are used for education-related expenses.